 I looked forward to each of the six classes and never left disappointed.
 I'm happy I chose this course.

 Course Title: WHO, Disease Surveillance and Response, and COVID-19 (Fall Term 2021)

 Alan has years of experience with WHO and international agencies.

-Alan shared both his professional knowledge of the subject and his personal experience, this made it particularly interesting.
+Alan shared his professional knowledge of the subject and personal experience, which made it particularly interesting.